checkly/docs.checklyhq.com/site/content/learn/playwright/managing-cookies.md

 ---
-title: Managing cookies & state with Playwright
+title: How to Manage Cookies in Playwright
 subTitle: Speeding up tests by skipping login, and more
 date: 2020-10-14
 author: Giovanni Rago